acacereswright/acacereswright.github.io/work.md

 5. Documented analytical processes and presented findings to the company executive leadership

 While I was initially contracted for three months, I was invited to extend my contract based on demonstrated success and valuable contributions.

-#### Graduate Research Assistant, University at Buffalo.
-June 2023 - Present

-I have been working with the [Computation and Equity (cUBe) Lab](https://cse.buffalo.edu/cubelab/), which is directed by Dr. Kenneth Joseph.
-Currently, I am currently working on comparing various ways individuals reacted to Bernie Sanders dropping out of the 2020 Democratic Primary (and thus the race for president as a whole).
-Along with this, I am investigating the emergence, engagement with, and discussions of conspiracy theories online.

-Previously, I developed tools for automatic stance detection using Large Language Models.
-A secondary goal of this project was to create a tool which takes in a large (several million) number of tweets and a small set of keywords and provides a set of similar tweets.

-Various aspects of my work has appeared in the following conferences:

-* A paper published in the proceedings of the 17th International Conference on Social Computing, Behavioral-Cultural Modeling & Prediction and Behavior Representation in Modeling and Simulation (SBP-BRiMS), September 2024. **[Runner Up, Best Student Lead Paper Award](documents/2024_SBP-BRiMS%20Award.pdf)**
-* A [poster](documents/Ic2s2_Poster.pdf) at the 10th International Conference on Computational Social Science (IC2S2), July 2024.

 #### Member Service Representative, Lockport Family YMCA.
 September 2023 - May 2024